The first academic year is 51 weeks, which includes 13 weeks of selective opportunities. Students begin patient contact early in Year 1.

 - Principles of Disease — microbiology, and pharmacology and therapeutics

 The Year 1 course "Basic Doctoring" teaches basic principles of interviewing, taking histories and conducting a physical examination.
-Students also become certified in Basic Life Support (BLS) and participate in public health and growth and development courses.
+Students also begin coursework in the Science of Health Care Delivery, a four-year curriculum, and earn a certificate in this area upon graduation.